 \Cref{app-fig:synt-p_B-1} considers a setting where the alternative holds for the real data, while the synthetic data correspond to the null.
 Here, the synthetic data do not provide useful information for inference, and as a result, both \texttt{OnlyReal} and \texttt{\gespi} achieve comparable power.

 In contrast, \Cref{app-fig:synt-p_B-2} presents the case where the alternative holds for both the real and synthetic data.
-In this setting, \texttt{\gespi} achieves higher power than \texttt{OnlyReal}, while \texttt{OnlySynth} attains even higher power.
+In this setting, \texttt{\gespi} achieves higher power than \texttt{OnlyReal}.
+Its power is comparable to \texttt{Guardrail}, which represents the maximum power \gespi can attain, as stated in \Cref{thm:main_2,thm:main_2_extended}.
+Meanwhile, \texttt{OnlySynth} attains even higher power.
 This is because OnlySynth naively treats the synthetic data as if it were real---a strategy that is invalid in this distribution-free setting, where the synthetic data may differ arbitrarily from the real distribution.
 Importantly, even when $\rho_{\text{synt}}\neq \rho$, we still observe a clear gain in power.
 This highlights that synthetic data do not need to perfectly match the real distribution; it suffices that the synthetic data support the same hypothesis as the real one (the alternative, in this case).

 \Cref{app-fig:synt-p_B-3} presents the setting where the null holds for both the real and the synthetic data.
-All methods control the Type I error at level $\alpha$, while \texttt{OnlySynth} exhibits Type I error approaching zero when $\rho_{\text{synt}} < 0.5$.
+All methods control the Type I error at level $\alpha$, except \texttt{Guardrail}, which controls it at a higher level $\alpha+\eps$.
+This is expected but not desired, since the goal is to control the Type I error at level $\alpha$.
+Note that \texttt{OnlySynth} exhibits Type I error approaching zero when $\rho_{\text{synt}} < 0.5$.
 Importantly, \texttt{\gespi} still benefits from the synthetic data in this setting, which highlights the point made above: the synthetic data need not perfectly match the real distribution, as long as they support the same hypothesis (here, the null).

 Finally, \Cref{app-fig:synt-p_B-4} shows the case where the null holds for the real data, but the synthetic data follow the alternative.
 As in \Cref{app-fig:synt-p_B-1}, the synthetic data are uninformative for inference. \texttt{OnlySynth} obtains very high Type I error and is therefore omitted from the plot (its Type I error matches the power reported in \Cref{app-fig:synt-p_B-2}).
 In contrast, \texttt{\gespi} controls the Type I error at most $\alpha + \ep$, as guaranteed by \Cref{thm:main_2_extended}.